Momentum-Team-19/course/phase3-fe/file-upload.md

 ## 📂 Handling Uploaded Files

-The back-end is learning how to accept requests that included attached files (including image files).
-They will need to provide you with an endpoint that can accept attached files so that you can make a request to upload the file.
-But even before that endpoint is working, you can implement the form to allow users to upload a file.
+The back-end can accept requests that included attached files (including image files).
+The front-end needs an endpoint that can accept attached files so that they can make a request to upload the file.
+But even before that endpoint is working, the front-end can implement the form to allow users to upload a file.

 You'll need a way to [access the file that is being uploaded by the user](https://developer.mozilla.org/en-US/docs/Web/API/File_API/Using_files_from_web_applications#accessing_selected_files).
 That file is what is stored in the `file` variable in the examples below.